1994 Stanley Cup playoffs: Playoff bracket

 In each round, teams competed in a best-of-seven series.
 Most followed a 2–2–1–1–1 format (scores in the bracket indicate the number of games won in each best-of-seven series).
 The team with home ice advantage played at home for games one and two (and games five and seven, if necessary), and the other team played at home for games three and four (and game six, if necessary).
 All series played between Central and Pacific Division teams instead had a 2–3–2 format to reduce travel, with the sites for games five and six switched, and the team with home-ice advantage had the option to start the series on the road instead of at home.
 The top eight teams in each conference made the playoffs, with the two division winners seeded 1–2 based on regular season records, and the six remaining teams seeded 3–8.

 The NHL used "re-seeding", similar to the National Football League, instead of a fixed bracket playoff system used by the NBA.
 During the first three rounds, the highest remaining seed in each conference was matched against the lowest remaining seed, the second-highest remaining seed played the second-lowest remaining seed, and so forth.
 The higher-seeded team was awarded home-ice advantage.
-The two conference winners then advanced to the Stanley Cup Finals, where home-ice advantage was awarded to the team that had the better regular season record.
+The two conference winners then advanced to the Stanley Cup Final, where home-ice advantage was awarded to the team that had the better regular season record.